hypersolutions/hyperfabric/README.md

 ### Overview

+This tool allows you to deploy multiple packages into a cluster via a single deployment manifest _json_ description.
+It will deploy packages in parallel and also allows you to deploy dependencies in groups.
+It provides the option for pre and post cluster health checks so that you can check that your cluster is healthy _before_ deployment as well as afterwards.

+It also gives you the option to remove existing applications and types _before_ deployment - which might be useful in certain development scenarios.
+Packages take up space plus upgrades are slower than clean deployments with the upgrade domain health checks that take place - which are omiited for clean installs.

+The kind of _usecases_ for this tool could be automated deployments via pipelines, testers setting up local manifests to build their cluster for service fabric testing or live deployments into production clusters.

+It provides a _json_ output to the console and/or file, which can be queried to check for errors.

+There is a pre-deployment manifest validation to try and pick up basic errors before deployment to a cluster along with a cluster connection check.

 ### Deployment Manifest

 The deployment of applications into service fabric is achieved via a _Deployment Manifest_.
 This is a _json_ structure that contains a list of packages to be deployed, and in what order.